-- Request for Hearing on Proposed Regulation.
+- 42. Request for Hearing on Proposed Regulation.
 An agency desiring a hearing on a proposed regulation pursuant to S.C.
 Code Ann. §1-23-111 (1976) (as amended) shall file with the clerk of the Court a transmittal form including a description of the subject matter of the regulation and a request that a hearing be scheduled.
 Within five (5) days the chief administrative law judge shall assign an administrative law judge to preside over the proceedings. - 43.
 Documents Filed with Request for Hearing.
-At the time the request for a hearing is made, the agency shall file with the clerk of the Court the following: - (a) a copy of the drafting notice for the proposed regulation as published in the State Register; - (b) the State Register Document Number of the proposed regulation; - (c) the proposed date of submission of the proposed regulation to the State Register for publication; - (d) the proposed date of publication in the State Register of the text or synopsis of the proposed regulation; - (e) a suggested date for the hearing.
+At the time the request for a hearing is made, the agency shall file with the clerk of the Court the following: - (a) a copy of the drafting notice for the proposed regulation as published in the State Register; - (b) the State Register Document Number of the proposed regulation, if known; - (c) the proposed date of submission of the proposed regulation to the State Register for publication; - (d) the proposed date of publication in the State Register of the text or synopsis of the proposed regulation; - (e) a suggested date for the hearing.

 The Request for a Hearing on Proposed Regulations should include documentation showing that the requirements for publication in the State Register have been met.
+Since the State Register Document Number is usually not known at the time the request for a hearing is made, subsection b was amended to recognize that it need not be set forth if it's unknown.

-44. Scheduling of Hearing on Proposed Regulation.
+Scheduling of Hearing on Proposed Regulation.
 Within ten (10) days of receipt of the request for a hearing and the required documents, the administrative law judge to whom the matter is assigned shall notify the agency of the location, date, and time of the hearing to allow participation by all affected interests and shall advise the agency to issue the proposed Notice of Hearing for the Proposed Regulation for publication in the State Register.